-“You could have fooled me, because I was on the other side of it,” he says standing.
+“You could’ve fooled me because I was on the other side of it,” he says, standing.

-I want to stop him.
-But, something inside me tells me that a real gift I can give him is the opportunity to talk, and I just listen.
-“Ok, I’m listening,” I reply, turning my face away, steeling myself for the onslaught.
+I want to stop him, but something inside tells me the real gift I can give him is the opportunity to talk.
+“Okay, I’m listening.”
+I turn my face away, steeling myself for the onslaught.

 Timmy turns to consider me.
-I glance up and meet his eyes.
-I see pity on his face.
+I glance up, meeting his eyes, and see pity on his face.

 “I looked up to you, man… I just wanted my big brother to be my friend.
-But…” he brings his fist up to his mouth as if he can stop the emotion, the tears that suddenly fills his eyes.
+But…” He brings his fist up to his mouth as if he can stop the emotion, the tears that suddenly fill his eyes.
 “You always hated me.”

 “You know…” I begin, unable to stop myself.
 “Forget it!”
-I try to stand before I realize that I can’t.
+I try to stand before I realize I can’t.

 My dramatic exit thwarted.
 I am speechless.
 The truth hurts.

 * * *

-“Jacob, I would like to return to your questions on happiness,” She says.
+“Jacob, I would like to return to your questions on happiness,” Julia says.

 I look at her.
-She has high cheek bones but her face is round so her cheeks are a little chubby.
+She has high cheekbones, but her face is round, so her cheeks are a little chubby.
 Her eyes are slightly hidden when she smiles as she does now.

-I glance at her mu-mu.
-It is the black one I like.
+I glance at her muumuu.
+It’s the black one I like.
 I can see the curve of her breasts.
-I thought about her, and her breasts, last night.
-It is so odd that what annoyed me before makes her endearing to me.
+I thought about her and her breasts last night.
+It’s so odd that what annoyed me before makes her endearing to me.

 I glance at the dream catcher by the window.
-She is a free spirit, a special person, I love that about her.
+She’s a free spirit, a special person.
+I love that about her.
 The fan on the floor circulates the air.
 Everything in the room is normal.
 I am happy.

 “Sure, I love talking about being happy,” I say as I carefully take my chair opposite her.

-Concern crosses her eyes and she starts to rise as if to help me.
+Concern crosses her face, and she starts to rise as if to help me.

 I wave her away.
-“We knew this was going to happen,” I say smiling in my attempt to quickly change the subject.
+“We knew this was going to happen.”
+I smile in my attempt to quickly change the subject.
 The worried look remains in her eyes.
 I feel an odd comfort at her distress over me.

 She clears her throat and adjusts in her chair.
 She smiles again.
-“Let me ask you this, Jacob, what do you think blocks your happiness?” she asks.
-I want to blurt out ‘any time I am away from here’.
-Because the time in this room is the only time I am happy.
+“Let me ask you this, Jacob.
+What do you think blocks your happiness?”

+I want to blurt out “any time I am away from here” because the time in this room is the only time I’m happy.
 Other times I just exist.
-I think quick to formulate an appropriate answer.
+I think quickly to formulate an appropriate answer.

-“Anger… resentments…” I begin.
+“Anger… resentments…”

 She immediately perks up and sits forward.
-Unconsciously I mimic her posture.
+Unconsciously, I mimic her posture.

-“Resentments” she begins.
-“That’s actually what I wanted to discuss today.”
-She picks up a pen and taps it on her desk as she carefully phrases her next words with half lidded eyes.
+“Resentments,” she begins, “that’s actually what I wanted to discuss today.”
+She picks up a pen and taps it on her desk, as she carefully phrases her next words with half-lidded eyes.
 “Can you think of a time when you had a resentment, a big resentment, that lasted longer than say… a week… and you later were able to truly let it go?”

 I lean back in my chair and think hard.
 This is really important to her, and I want to please her.
-Right now I feel happy.
+Right now, I feel happy.
 I feel like I could be happy for the rest of my abbreviated life.
-It takes a bit of an effort to cycle through all the resentments that I did not let go of.
+It takes a bit of an effort to cycle through all the resentments I didn’t let go of.

-“Anna… we talked about her, well, um, I had a huge resentment.
-She didn’t treat me with the respect thought I deserved even though I was working under her,” I say.
+“Anna… We talked about her.
+Well, um, I held a huge resentment toward her.
+She didn’t treat me with the respect I thought I deserved, even though I was working under her.”

-“And?” she asks.
+“And?”